 “I can say, without hesitation, that to this day, my involvement with the Varsity Company remains the single most gratifying and rewarding experience I’ve ever had.” – Bubba Young, Northwestern Mutual Life Special Agent

 In short, no. Taking summer classes while doing Varsity is not recommended.
 During the 14 week Varsity experience, the most successful students are working 75+ hours a week to get the most out of the summer and add the most to their resume and paycheck.
 When interviewing for your dream job/career, experience will be one of the biggest factors in helping you land the position.
 Check out this three-page PDF that shows the dramatic difference the Varsity experience made on one of our student’s resume.

 “Ebay’s hiring manager’s response was, ‘I know that it should be because you have an MBA from Duke or because you have Internet-related work experience at Amazon and CitySearch, but in reality, the reason I was excited about talking to you was because of your door-to-door sales experience.” – Corey Cleek (see other student testimonials)

 The best way to stay in touch will be to call and talk with your student on Sundays.
-During the week, we encourage students to turn their cell phone off to allow both them and their customers to focus on their presentations.
+During the work day, we encourage students to turn their cell phone off to allow both them and their customers to focus on their presentations.
 Since students are working long hours and desire to get the most out of their week days, we encourage them to focus on keeping their records accurate and organized, eating and sleeping well, and obtaining valuable feedback and coaching from their team leaders.

 The toughest challenge for a parent is “letting go” and allowing your children to make decisions for themselves. – Cathy Hankins, VIP parent